ahsanulhoqueabir/OOP_with_CPP/Short_Note.md

       </tbody>
     </table>

-    >[!NOTE]
+> [!note]
 > Now,C++ programmers tend to use the structures for holding data and classes to hold both the data and funtions.